Jerenokun/Healtify-TwTCodejam-Health/README.md

 # Healtify-TwTCodejam-Health
-An app that notifies you of your upcoming appointments, medications, and much more!
+An app that notifies you of your upcoming appointments, medications, and much more! 🔔

 # Introduction
 Healtify is an app where you can be reminded of your upcoming doctor appointments, medications, and much more!.
-Not only it notifies you, but it also has a timer and a stopwatch for your fitness trainings!
+Not only it notifies you, but it also has a timer and a stopwatch for your fitness trainings and other personal activities!

 This app includes:
-- **Doctor appointments reminder** - to remind you of your appointments with your doctor like a checkup!
+- **Doctor appointments reminder** - to remind you of your appointments with your doctor like a checkup! 😷
-- **Timer** - for your timed exercises!
+- **Timer** - wanna take a break or be reminded after a certain period of time?
+Set a timer ⏲
-- **Stopwatch** - to measure how fast you are!
+- **Stopwatch** - to measure how much time has elapsed ⌚
-- **Medication reminder** - to remind you to take your medicine!
+- **Medication reminder** - to remind you to take your medicine! 💊

-# Setup
+# Setup 🖥
 1. clone the repository:
 ```
 git clone https://github.com/AGCAL1508/Healtify-TwTCodejam-Health/edit/main/README.md
 ```